everyday-as/gmodstore-java-sdk/docs/AddonCouponsApi.md

 <a name="createAddonCoupon"></a>
 # **createAddonCoupon**
-> InlineResponse201 createAddonCoupon(body, addonId, with)
+> AddonCouponResponse createAddonCoupon(body, addonId, with)

 Create an addon coupon